 I made myself known to a few recruiters on LinkedIn; however, I didn't jump at the first client job offered but instead I waited until the right type of role came up and insisted on a face-to-face interview as soon as possible.
 I strongly believe in getting as much face time with your potential employer before you decide to take a role as it's the only way you can get a real feel for the job and if you'll fit in - workplace styles differ so widely across the advertising industry.

-This can include liaising with our various agencies to establish their work, receive and analyse results and make decisions on where the campaigns should go next.
-Then there is communication with the internal departments which means meetings with sales, operations and management to gather the information needed to influence our next campaigns.
+It can include liaising with our various agencies to establish their work, receiving and analysing results and making decisions on where the campaigns should go next.
+Then there is communication with the internal departments, which means meetings with sales, operations and management to gather the information needed to influence our next campaigns.

 How has the role developed?